Myles Straw Player Props: Guardians vs. Astros

-Myles Straw -- with an on-base percentage of .226 in his past 10 games, 76 points lower than his season-long percentage -- will be in action for the Cleveland Guardians against the Houston Astros, with Framber Valdez on the hill, on August 1 at 8:10 PM ET.
+The Cleveland Guardians, including Myles Straw (.167 on-base percentage in past 10 games, 132 points below season-long percentage), take on starting pitcher Ronel Blanco and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-In his most recent game, he went 1-for-3 with an RBI against the Astros.
+In his most recent game he had a hitless showing (0-for-3) against the Astros.

 Myles Straw Game Info & Props vs. the Astros